Brand upon the Brain!: Cast

-Release
+Release and reception

 Brand Upon the Brain! premiered at the 2006 Toronto International Film Festival, where it was accompanied by a live orchestra, singer, an interlocutor (in the style of Japanese benshi), and Foley artists, Andy Malcolm, Goro Koyama and Caoimhe Doyle.
 The film was toured across North America in a similar fashion, with a host of celebrity narrators including Crispin Glover and John Ashbery.
 The film's normal theatrical run featured narration by Isabella Rossellini.
-At the New York Film Festival in October 2006, the film was narrated by Isabella Rossellini accompanied by the Sospeso Collective and Footsteps Studios Foley Troupe.
+At the New York Film Festival in October 2006, the film was narrated by Rossellini accompanied by the Sospeso Collective and Footsteps Studios Foley Troupe.
 Rossellini also narrated at the Berlin International Film Festival in February 2007, where the score was played by the Volkswagen Orchestra.
 All live orchestra performances were conducted by the score's composer, Jason Staczek.

-Brand Upon the Brain! was released on DVD in 2008 by The Criterion Collection and features narration tracks by Isabella Rossellini, Laurie Anderson, John Ashbery, Louis Negin, Crispin Glover, Eli Wallach, and Maddin himself.
+Brand Upon the Brain! was released on DVD in 2008 by The Criterion Collection and features narration tracks by Rossellini, Glover, Ashbery, Laurie Anderson, Louis Negin, Eli Wallach, and Maddin himself.

-Critical reception

-Brand Upon the Brain! was well-received, with a 92% approval rating at Rotten Tomatoes based on 48 reviews. and a rating of 79/100 on the aggregation site Metacritic.
+Brand Upon the Brain! was well-received.

 Roger Ebert described the film as "a phantasmagoric story that could be a collaboration between Edgar Allan Poe and Salvador Dalí", and wrote, of the film and Maddin's work in general, that "Maddin seems to penetrate to the hidden layers beneath the surface of the movies, revealing a surrealistic underworld of fears, fantasies and obsessions."
 Carrie Rickey emphasized the film's connection to the horror genre, calling it "a feverishly imaginative Freudian vampire film."
 Andrew Sarris, in the New York Observer, called the film "one of the most compelling avant-garde excursions into the narrative cinema ever."